 There’s no need to sacrifice flavor and yummy treats on keto; just a few mindful swaps will satisfy your sweet tooth and keep you on track!

 Debunking Thyroid Studies on Keto

-All hormonal systems are vital as they work together in a collaborative and symbiotic fashion, with each system controlling different functions in the body, and all systems reliant upon the efficient operation of their counterparts to function correctly themselves.
+All hormonal systems are vital as they work together in a collaborative and symbiotic fashion, with each system controlling different functions in the body.

 However, not all saturated fats are equal in nutritional value or hormonal impact, with certain vegetable oils that are high in polyunsaturated fatty acids (PUFAs) like corn, safflower, canola, or soybean oil, even causing metabolic damage with continued use.